stevej763/steve-labs/README.md

 ## Publishing roadmap

-The first migration creates the `posts` table, but no content API or editor has been implemented yet.
-The work is intentionally sequenced so the public contract and access boundary are established before the editorial UI depends on them.

 1. **Post contract and public read API**: complete. `GET /api/v1/posts` and `GET /api/v1/posts/{slug}` expose published posts only.
 2. **Editorial post API**: complete.
 Protected draft creation, editing, listing, publishing, and unpublishing enforce slug validation and lifecycle rules.
 3. **Admin authentication**: complete for local development.
 The API provides a configurable local administrator with a browser session login; `ADMIN_USERNAME` and `ADMIN_PASSWORD` must be changed outside local development.